devankestel/what_im_learning/week2.md

   * [x] [YDKJS: *this* & Object Prototypes CH1: `this` Or That?](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch1.md) | `* * * *`
     * Explanation of how `this` differs from lexical scope and cannot be treated as such.
 Reminder: lexical scope = author time and `this` = runtime.
   * [x] [YDKJS: *this* & Object Prototypes CH2: `this` All Makes Sense Now!](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch2.md) | `* *`
     * The first part of YDKJS that has felt like it went from 0 to 100 without the proper ramp up.
-Certainly all of the information is there, but the chapter is the longest so far in the series and should have been better broken down.
+Certainly all of the information is there, but the chapter is the longest so far in the series and could have been broken down more effectively.
 One would have to read this several times to absorb all the information successfully.
 That said, I'm sure it works well as a reference when coding.